chnm/crdh/_essays/v04-01-slave-streets-free-streets.md

 city's wealth and banking interests helped to make it into a British target during the War of 1812.
-Baltimoreans also had access to a wide range of imported luxury goods---wines and sherries, olive oil and coffee, silver and textiles.
+Baltimoreans also had access to a wide range of imported luxury goods---wines and sherries, olive oil and coffee, silver and textiles (figure 2).
 But all of Baltimore's wealth could not ensure adequate sanitation or housing for the thousands of indigent people who filled its back alleys and wharves.